tiaoyu/TServer/README.md

 TServer
 =========
-a game server combine anything I have learned.
+a game server created with anything I have learned.

 ### 0 To do list